JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 Combat Modifiers represent different circumstances and actions that can occur within combat.

-### Defensive (Advantage) (No Victory Level Outcomes)

-A character purely focuses on defending themselves.

-No victory level outcomes can be achieved for the round by the defender.
-Effects both to Combat Rolls and Evasion Rolls if declared.
-Is not applicable if Character can't solely focus on defending themselves, such as when they have Disadvantage to their Combat Rolls or Evasion Rolls.
-Examples include being Staggered, being attacked from outside a Grapple, getting up from being Prone, being Off Guard, Dashing, etc...

 ### Dash (2x Movement Speed)

 Instead of engaging in a combat roll, a player can choose to focus purely on their movement in combat, doubling their movement speed.
 They can still Dodge.